 Group B competed first and after a strong first day, Jacob Thelander carried his momentum into Day 2 where he exceeded his old discus PB of 40.35 twice, once in the first round with 43.58 and again in the third round with 44.20.
 Diarmuid O’Connor is getting closer and closer to 40m, throwing a 2m PB of 39.73 in the second round.
 Tony Tamm of Estonia also had a good discipline, extending his 40.96 lifetime best twice to 42.06 and then 42.95.
 Till Steinforth’s best was 35.89.

 An hour later, Group A took to the circle and with his very first throw Téo Bastien set the tone.
 He threw 47.32, a lifetime best by over 2m and the best throw of the entire competition.
-Jose San Pastor continued to compete like nothing had happened in the 400m and was over 45m for all three of his throws, adding 3.5m to his pre-competition best.
+Jose San Pastor continued to compete like nothing had happened in the 400m and was over 45m for all three of his throws, including a PB.
 And Alessandro Sion also had a great discipline, with a best throw of 44.60 in the first round to go over 44m for the first time.

 Unlike the hurdles where Hauttekeete had the advantage on Skotheim, it is the other way around for the discus (and pole vault, and javelin) where the Norwegian is the stronger.
 Both threw solidly, Sander 44.85 and Hauttekeete 43.69, but the Belgian continued to max out his weaker events and constrain Skotheim’s ability to catch up.